Joining EU, Croatia aims for historic unification

 DISPUTED ISLETS

-Under pressure from the EU to find a solution, Croatia has revived a proposal to build a 2,400-metre bridge to Peljesac at an estimated cost of 250 million euros, finally linking Dubrovnik to the rest of the country without having to go through Bosnia.
+Under pressure from the EU to find a solution, Croatia has revived a proposal to build a 2,400-metre bridge to Peljesac at an estimated cost of 250 million euros ($315.12 million), finally linking Dubrovnik to the rest of the country without having to go through Bosnia.

 Construction would take several years.
 But Nikola Dobroslavic, the prefect of Dubrovnik county, says it is Croatia's "historic and national obligation".